 Choose your fixings.
 You can either use screws or blunt L‐shaped flat nails known as brads.
 Both options have their pros and cons.

-- Countersunk woodscrews offer the best hold.
+Countersunk woodscrews usually offer the best hold.
 When used under a floor covering they’re easy to unscrew in order to access the void underneath the floor.
-However, in exposed settings, the screwhead can become blocked - choose a slotted screw in this instance.
+However, in exposed settings, the screwhead can become blocked - consider a slotted screw in this instance.

 Replace your board